FAQ: Florida Veterans Benefits

 Are Florida Veterans Benefits available to National Guard and Reservists?
 Generally, National Guard and Reservists are not eligible for Veterans Benefits.
 But, if you were activated by the federal government, you may be eligible to receive Veterans Benefits.
 Activation by a state government does not qualify you for Veterans Benefits from the Veterans Administration.

 How much do Florida Veterans Benefits pay monthly?
-Some disabled veterans in Florida are receiving over $3,400 a month from the Veterans Administration.
+Some disabled veterans in Florida are receiving more than $3,621.95 a month from the Veterans Administration.
 The amount you will receive from the Veterans Administration depends on your mental and physical impairments.
 You will receive a VA Disability rating that will be based on the number and severity of mental and physical conditions combined.
 The VA Disability rating you receive will determine how much you will receive from the Veterans Administration monthly.
 However, if you receive a low VA Disability rating, you should appeal and not accept the Veterans Administrations decision.

 Will I receive backpay for my Florida Veterans Benefits?
 Many Florida veterans are entitled to backpay when they are approved for Veterans Benefits.
 Backpay is the money you should have been receiving monthly throughout the VA process.
 Your effective date is going to determine when you should have started receiving payments.
 Many veterans are shocked to find out their effective date was years ago and that they are owed thousands of dollars from the Veterans Administration.